Should You Get a Hut Pass for Hiking in New Zealand?

 The first thing to note about the DOC Backcountry Hut Pass is that you can’t use it at all huts.
 Although you can use it at most huts in New Zealand, you can’t use it at many of the most popular ones.

 Hut Pass Exclusions

 The huts that the Backcountry Hut Pass is not valid for include:

 - Serviced alpine huts including Almer Hut, Centennial Hut, Chancellor Hut, Pioneer Hut, Barron Saddle Hut, Empress Hut, Hooker Hut, Kelman Hut, Mueller Hut, Plateau Hut, Tasman Saddle Hut, Aspiring Hut, Colin Todd Hut and French Ridge Hut.

 - Private and club huts on DOC land

 - Sole occupancy accommodation and lodges

-- Popular huts between October 1 and April 30, including Peach Cove Hut, Pukeiti Forest Hut, Coromandel, Pinnacles Hut, Angelus Hut, Blue Lake Hut, John Tait Hut, Lakehead Hut, Sabine Hut, Speargrass Hut, Upper Travers Hut, West Sabine Hut, Brewster Hut, Daleys Flat Hut, Dart Hut, Greenstone Hut, Liverpool Hut, McKellar Hut, Mid Caples Hut, Shelter Rock Hut and Siberia Hut.
+- Popular huts between October 1 and April 30, including Peach Cove Hut, Pukeiti Forest Hut, Pinnacles Hut, Welcome Flat Hut, Angelus Hut, Blue Lake Hut, John Tait Hut, Lakehead Hut, Sabine Hut, Speargrass Hut, Upper Travers Hut, West Sabine Hut, Brewster Hut, Daleys Flat Hut, Dart Hut, Greenstone Hut, Liverpool Hut, McKellar Hut, Mid Caples Hut, Shelter Rock Hut and Siberia Hut.

 See a full list of huts where the Backcountry Hut Pass is not valid on this page of the DOC website.
 Plus, learn more about the different types of huts in Multi-Day Backpacking Trips in New Zealand: A Complete Guide.